Homi (tool): History

 Homi was a unique tool of Korea, as homi was called "Eastern hoe (東鋤; the "East" referring to Korea)" in the Essays on Rural Life and Economy written by Seo Yugu during the years 1806–1842.
 It stated homi as a useful tool in the Eastern nation (Korea).
 It can be seen in the relics from Anapji in the Unified Silla period, and the shape of homi in the Goryeo period is the same today.
 The homae reported in Farming in Korea and homi from the painting of Gisan show that the short homi of old times is much longer than the current homi.
 The name of long handle homi which pulls out the weed was changed to gajiip-gwaengi (가지잎괭이) or susuip-gwaengi (수수잎괭이).

 In Guui-dong ruins, 7 iron homi was excavated.
 The neck of the homi was made with iron plate to insert the handle.
 The blade was made in trapezoidal or rounded rectangle shape.

-In the Goguryeo area, the neck of a homi blade is short and the blade is slightly outward curved.
+In the Goguryeo era, the neck of a homi blade was short and the blade was slightly outward curved.
 The edges of the blade are rounded.
 It was excavated mainly with U-shaped ironware.
 Homi was found not only in the tomb but also in many historical sites such as buildings and castles.

 As the region entered the unified Silla period, the blade of homi has changed from wide shape to narrow and sharp shaped as it is today.
 In Anapji, wide bladed homi assumed as long handle homi was excavated with nat-hyeong (sickle type) homi having narrow blade.
 This nat-hyeong (sickle type) homi is most similar to today's homi.